US Visa Interview Philippines 2023: Effective Tips To Pass

 This one usually follows the previous question as it will help the Consul determine whether you have the means to support yourself during the trip.

 If you’re employed, your tenure in the company matters a lot as it will prove that you’re not looking for job opportunities.

-The bottom line is you need to convince the Consular officer that you’re pretty established here and you have a solid reason to go back to the Philippines.
+The bottom line is that you must convince the Consular Officer that you’re pretty established here and have a solid reason to return to the Philippines.
 Also, be ready to provide a certificate of employment, business permit, bank statement, and proof of income if requested.

 f.
-Who is sponsoring your travel?/Who will be paying for your trip?
+Who is sponsoring your travel?/Who will pay for your trip?

-While your application may not be as strong if you’re not paying for your own trip, the Consular officer may give you a chance as long as you can provide enough proof.
-For example, if you’re still a student who isn’t employed yet, you can show your parents’ financial documents to prove you have the money to cover the travel expenses.
+While your application may not be as strong if you’re not paying for your trip, the Consular officer may give you a chance if you can provide enough proof.
+For example, if you’re still a student who isn’t employed, you can show your parents’ financial documents to prove you have the money to cover the travel expenses.

 Meanwhile, if the sponsor is an American boyfriend/girlfriend you only met online, it’s a red flag that may cause your application to be denied almost instantly.
 Should you decide to meet personally, it’s better to let your special someone visit you in the Philippines first so you can get to know each other better.

 g.
 What’s your travel history?/Have you traveled to another country before?/Where have you been traveling and why?

 Applicants with little to no travel history are less likely to get approved.
 If you haven’t been to any country before, start with countries near the Philippines, like Thailand, Malaysia, and Hong Kong.